Skip to main content

 If you are having problems with automatic restarts and are using Windows 11 Home, you can manually enable Local Group Policy Editor.
 Several online guides show you how to do this, using batch files or other methods.

-In conclusion, keeping your operating system updated is crucial for a smooth and secure user experience.
-With this guide, we hope to have made clearer the various options and settings available for managing updates on Windows.
+In conclusion, keeping your operating system up to date is essential for a smooth and secure user experience.
+With this guide, we hope to have clarified the various options and settings available for managing updates in Windows.

-After clicking on the “File” button at the top left, select “Save”.
-At this point, enter “EditorCriteri.bat” in the “File name” field and click on “Save” at the bottom right.
+After clicking the "File" button in the top left, select "Save."
+Then, enter "CriteriaEditor.bat" in the "File name" field and click "Save" in the bottom right.
 If everything went as expected, a gear icon on a white background will appear in the destination folder.
-Now, right-click on the .bat file you just created and choose “Run as administrator”, then confirm with “Yes”.
+Now, right-click the newly created .bat file and select "Run as administrator," then confirm with "Yes."

-Depending on your computer's security settings, you may need to click “Allow” to proceed.
-A Command Prompt window will appear and launch the Local Group Policy Editor.
-When you see the message “Press any key to continue,” press “Enter” to close the session.
+Depending on your computer's security settings, you may need to click "Allow" to proceed.
+A Command Prompt window will appear, launching the Local Group Policy Editor.
+When you see the message "Press any key to continue," press "Enter" to close the session.

 Windows

-To check that everything went well, press Win+R and type “gpedit.msc” in the window that appears, then click “OK”.
+To verify that everything went well, press Win+R and type “gpedit.msc” in the window that appears, then click “OK.”
 You should now see the Local Group Policy Editor.
 Go to the “Computer Configuration” tab and double-click “Administrative Templates,” then “Windows Components.”
-Finally, navigate to “Windows Update > Legacy Policies > Exclude automatic restart for scheduled Automatic Updates installations with users not logged in” and enable this option.
+Finally, navigate to “Windows Update > Legacy Policies > Do not allow automatic restarts for scheduled Automatic Updates installations when users are not logged on” and enable this option.

-Microsoft explains that once this option is enabled, automatic updates will not force the computer to restart if a user is logged in, but will send a restart request.
+Microsoft explains that once this option is enabled, automatic updates will not force the computer to restart if a user is logged on, but will instead prompt the user to restart.

 Please note